 - We cover prescribed drugs and medications, as described in the chart beginning on the page 59. - All benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year prescription drug deductible is: \$200 per person.
 This is a separate deductible from the Plan's calendar year deductible and applies to prescription drugs that you buy at any network or non-network retail drugstore or pharmacy.
 The prescription drug deductible applies to almost all benefits in this Section.
-We added ("No deductible") to show when the prescription drug deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over.

-• YOUR PHYSICIAN MUST GET PRIOR AUTHORIZATION FOR CERTAIN DRUGS.
+We added ("No deductible") to show when the prescription drug deductible does not apply. - The Out-of-network benefits are the standard benefits of this Plan.
+In-network benefits apply only when you use a network provider.
+When no network provider is available, out-of-network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - YOUR PHYSICIAN MUST GET PRIOR AUTHORIZATION FOR CERTAIN DRUGS.